devansoliman/Bruiser/Bruiser/README.md

 12. Drill the baseplate mounting holes through the carbon fiber layers.

-13. You may need to use a blade and/or sandpaper to remove any hardened resin that has dripped off or through the part onto the next face you plan to add carbon fiber.
+13. Use a blade and/or sandpaper to remove any hardened resin that has dripped off or through the part onto the next face you plan to add carbon fiber.

 14. Repeat steps **5-12** for the opposite face of the skateboard.